Tsmith5151/data-science-handbook/docs/book/statistics/index.md

 **One-Sample T-Test:**

-- Robust to the normality assumption when the sample size is large enough.
-Assumptions must be met:
+- Assumptions:
-- Samples are drawn from a Gaussian Distribution
+  - Samples are drawn from a Normally distributed population.
-- If a two-sample test, both populations are assumed to have the same standard deviation Observations in the sample are independent of one another
+  - The observations in the sample are independent of one another.
+- When the original (population) distribution is not normal, the one sample t-test is still valid with a large enough sample size.
+  - That is, the one sample t-test is robust to the normality assumption when the sample size is large enough.

 **Rules of Thumb in Evaluating Assumptions:**